Barcelona Trading Company: Historical context

-These new companies enjoyed commercial privileges (so sometimes called 'Privileged Companies' in Spanish) and included the Caracas Company, the Honduras Company, the Seville Company and the Havana Company.
+These new companies enjoyed commercial privileges (so sometimes called 'Privileged Companies' in Spanish) and included the Royal Guipuzcoan Company of Caracas, the Honduras Company, the Seville Company and the Havana Company.
 They strongly resembled the English, Dutch and French trading companies of the 17th century.
 Trading companies were not the only concerns with royal privileges chartered at this time; a number of royal factories were also established.